simon-engledew/sorty/README.md

 sorty
 =====

-Utility for sorting object arrays on multiple fields
+> Sort object arrays on multiple properties with ease.

 ## Install